openjdk/amber-docs/site/design-notes/templated-strings.md

 etc.  Making straight interpolation easier but no improvement for formatting libraries leaves users with an unpleasant choice of convenience or rich formatting.
-If we wanted to format the number `age` using the various modifiers supported by the `%d` format specifier, we don't want to abandon the convenience of the straightforward expression.
+If we wanted to format the number `age` using the various modifiers supported by the `%d` format specifier, we wouldn't want to abandon the convenience of the straightforward expression.

 On the other hand, it would be folly to bake the `String::format` descriptor